 Does my LinkedIn profile actually affect cold outreach response rates?

 Yes, and the impact is larger than most people expect.
 When a prospect receives your connection request or DM, the first thing they do is check your profile.
-Profiles with professional photos get 14x more views.
-Optimized profiles increase connection acceptance from 15 percent to 45 percent.
+LinkedIn reports that members with a photo get up to 21x more profile views and 36x more messages than those without.
+In our agency campaigns, profiles rebuilt for outbound before launch consistently lift connection acceptance.
 Your profile is either building trust or destroying your campaign before it starts.
 Every element — photo, headline, About, Featured, Experience — either reinforces the message you sent or contradicts it.
 There is no neutral ground.

 Make your profile work as hard as your outreach